IBM/MLOps-CPD/README.md

 We understand that each organization is unique, and may therefore have unique ML use cases that require solutions that are equally as unique.
 That is why - alongside simplicity - we've placed a strong emphasis on modularity.
 Our solution provides a full fundamental workflow documentation, and comes with plug-and-play integration for custom-built models (PyTorch, Tensorflow, Keras...) and CI tests.
 Additionally, our project is built using Watson Pipelines, which offers extensive drag-and-drop modularity, providing you with the flexibility and customization options you need to create tailored ML solutions that perfectly fit your organization's unique requirements.

-The demo uses the German Credit Risk dataset.
-In order to predict credit risk in the setup instructions below, we leverage an SKLearn Pipeline in which we place, train and test a LightGBM model.
-(Alternatively you may provide a custom-built model or choose one from [/custom_models](/custom_models/)).
-The code is written in Python 3.9 and requires access to IBM Watson Studio, Watson Machine Learning, Watson Knowledge Catalog, and Watson OpenScale.
-The architecture consists of three stages: development, pre-prod, and prod.
-The process includes: receiving code updates, training, deploying, and monitoring models.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/77606025/205662631-97bb8875-c799-4fd9-9bb0-71c4b0e0be12.png" width="750">
 </p>